-The College generated a deficit from operations of £1.4m (in 2020/21 surplus of £32k) excluding LGPS pension surplus £389k (2020/21 surplus £1.42m).
-The college received 90% of its total income for 2021/22 as grants from funding bodies, most notably from the Education and Skills Funding Agency for 16-18 provision.
-The decline in performance from the prior year was largely due to an increase in staff costs from £18m to £19m.
+The College generated a deficit from operations of £86k (in 2021/22 £1.2m deficit) excluding LGPS pension £63k surplus (2021/22 surplus £194k).
+The college received 90% of its total income for 2022/23 as grants from funding bodies, most notably from the Education and Skills Funding Agency for 16-18 provision.
+The improvement in performance from the prior year was largely due to diversifying and increasing project income and a reduction in LGPS pension costs.

-The movement and the gain in the pension scheme balance have resulted in a total comprehensive gain for the year of £11.3m (2021: £4.5m gain).
+The movement and the gain in the pension scheme balance have resulted in a total comprehensive gain for the year of £163k (2022: £11.3m gain).

-The College has received $\pounds 20m$ of government grants which have not yet been recognised as income and are being held as a liability on the balance sheet.
-At the balance sheet date the College held net current assets of $\pounds 1.5m$ and net assets of $\pounds 37m$ , which includes a pension liability of $\pounds 1.2m$ .
+The College has received $\pm 20.3$ m of Government grants which have not yet been recognised as income and are being held as a liability on the balance sheet.
+At the balance sheet date the College held net current assets of $\pm 543$ k and net assets of $\pm 37.3$ m, which includes a pension liability of $\pm 1.1$ m.